You asked, we answered.

 Why don’t you talk about the News?

 We like to keep a ‘less talk, more music’ focus, which is why you only hear from our announcers a few times an hour.
-Monday – Thursday afternoon during the Drive show, Bondi speaks to Peter Overton from Nine News and discusses the news headlines for the evening.
+Weekday afternoons during the Drive show, Nine News news headlines for the evening are played.
 If there is breaking news in our FM broadcast area (this includes major traffic accidents, bushfires, major road closures) it will be announced on air.

 Got a question we haven’t answered?
 Contact us!